robert-bills/maker-projects/guitar-parts/README.md

 ## 🧠 The Fix

-Using FreeCAD and a filament printer, I designed and printed:
+Using Windows 3D builder and a filament printer, I designed and printed:

 - A new **bridge plate** with screw retention holes.
 - A **saddle retainer** to hold the original saddle in place and stabilize the string height.